nacular/doodle/docs/helloworld.md

 # Hello World
 -------------

-The class Hello World app in Doodle.
+The classic "Hello World" app in Doodle.
 This version displays "Hello, world!" in the top-left of the page.

 ```kotlin
 class HelloWorld(display: Display): Application {